Skip to main content

 2) Prove with Atlantic

 Best when you want managed proving and verification pipelines.
-Atlantic can be used with different prover modes exposed in Atlantic docs (for example Stone/SHARP and S-two).
+Atlantic can be used with different prover modes exposed in Atlantic docs (currently stone and stwo).
 This lets teams optimize for workflow needs without running prover infrastructure themselves.
 Typical flow:

 1. Produce trace/PIE from HDP run